Corni33/CarND_P2_TrafficSigns/README.md

 ### Visualization of the Network Feature Maps

 Code cells 21 and 22 perform a visualization of the feature maps after the first and second convolutional layer of the network.
-While after the first layer a clear comparison can still be made to the original input image, the feature maps after the second convoluational layer already appear very abstract.
+While after the first layer a clear comparison can still be made to the original input image, the feature maps of the second convoluational layer already appear very abstract looking.